matthiasbruns/android-kotlin-clean-architecture/README.md

 layouts for the RecyclerView.
 The second is the presenter, which we use in the MVP pattern.
 The third property links the Android Architecture Components Lifecycle feature with our fragment.
-The forth emits items to its subscribers, when the user clicks the reload button. dialog is a reference to a displayed dialog.
+The forth emits items to its subscribers, when the user clicks the reload button.
+Dialog is a reference to a displayed dialog.
 It can be null.
 The last property stores the reference to our viewmodel.

 **lateinit var** means, that Kotlin expects this properties to be initializes later.

 As mentioned in the beginning, I use a composition framework to get rid of deep inheritance graphs.